PeterKaf/PowerBI_dashboards/README.md

 # Power BI Dashboards

 This repository contains a collection of Power BI dashboards that I have created.
 These dashboards are designed to provide users with insights and analysis of various data sets.
+Interactive versions can be found under Dashboard List, whereas pdf versions are stored in this repository.

 ## Dashboard List